habruening/rfid-audio/README.md

 Completed and running.
 This github repository is in development.
 Please come back later!

 ## Introduction
 This project is an audio music box, that can be controlled with RFID cards.
-This project does not have anything new.
-As there is already plenty of information available in the Internet, the purpose of this repository is to collect the relevant information and to give a complete guide.
+This repository does not provide anything new, that is not already availalbe on many other web pages.
+As there is already plenty of information available in the Internet, the purpose of this repository is to collect the relevant information and to give the reader a complete guidance.

 ### What is special in this project?
-* We use the Raspberry Pi Zero W only.
+* This project uses the Raspberry Pi Zero W only.
-* We use a three color status LED.
+* This project uses a three color status LED.
-* We use bluetooth audio
+* This project uses bluetooth audio

+## The hardware

+### The LEDs

+### The RFID Reader

+## The Operating System

+## The Software

+## The Program

 ## Critical Observations
 ### Performance